dcSpark/shinkai-tools/README.md

 │   ├── metadata.json # Tool metadata.
 │   ├── README.md # A description of the tool.
 │   └── tool.ts # The code of the tool.
-├── packages/
-│   ├── tool.zip # Zipped contents of the tool.
+│   └── icon.png # Icon of the tool.
-│   └── directory.json # A listing of the available tools.
+│   └── banner.png # Banner of the tool.
 ```

 ## Run Tests